SkillsFundingAgency/das-find-employment-schemes/docs/UserGuide.md

 Instead the main content of the scheme details page is taken from this field.
 It is used when the required content for the scheme doesn't match the usual format, such as the content for 'Training outside of employment'.

 #### Additional footer

+Additional footer content to render in the footer, _above_ the usual footer content.
+See the Apprenticeship scheme for an example.

 #### Size